- Email: Benjamin.Stone@lewisbrisbois.com

 - Fax: 206.436.2030

 Benjamin Stone is a partner in the Seattle office of Lewis Brisbois.
-He has handled a variety of complex civil matters for companies and other business entities since being admitted to the bar in 1996.
+He has handled a variety of complex single plaintiff and class-action civil matters for companies and other business entities since being admitted to the bar in 1996.
 For example, Mr. Stone defends companies and other employers against individual and collective federal and state law employment claims and has handled matters in federal and state court and before the EEOC, the Department of Labor, the Washington State Human Rights Commission and the Seattle Office for Civil Rights.
+He also handles class actions in federal and state court in cases alleging violations of wage and hour, consumer protection, and civil rights laws.
 He also represents companies in trade-secret, unfair competition, consumer-protection, breach of contract, and other business-related litigation.
 In addition, he defends companies and executives in derivative and direct lawsuits asserting claims of securities fraud and breach of fiduciary duty.
 Ben represents clients in courts throughout the state of Washington.

 - Mr. Stone represented a major nursing home company in an age discrimination case brought by a manager who had worked for the company for 26 years and was replaced by someone half her age.
 Mr. Stone conducted limited discovery and filed a motion for summary judgment citing, among other evidence, the plaintiff’s admission during her deposition that she did not know why she was fired.
 Rather than defend the motion, the plaintiff voluntarily agreed to dismiss the case with prejudice.